bueda/django-boilerplate/README.md

 `footer` - After `content`, inside a `div` with the ID `footer`.

 `site_js` - After all body content, includes site-wide Javascript files.
 By default, includes `media/js/application.js` and jQuery.
 In deployed environments, links to a copy of jQuery on Google's CDN.
-If running in solo development mode, links to a local copy of jQuery from the `media/` directory - becuase the best way to fight snakes on a plane is with jQuery on a plane.
+If running in solo development mode, links to a local copy of jQuery from the `media/` directory - because the best way to fight snakes on a plane is with jQuery on a plane.

 `js` - Just like the `css` block, use the `js` block for page-specific Javascript files when you don't want to wipe out the site-wide defaults in `site_js`.

 ### vendor